Brand · System

 I · On building

-Roman numerals or named labels in Fraunces, paired with a mid-dot and the section title.
+Roman numerals or named labels in Instrument Serif, paired with a mid-dot and the section title.
 The scientific-paper convention applied to editorial surfaces.

 Whitespace · The primary break